C4ndyF1sh/Overboard-guide-iOS/README.md

 8. Then SSH into your iPhone with terminal using ssh mobile@_YouriPhoneIPhere_

-9. Enter the command in the terminal (scroll down)
+9. Enter the command in the Terminal (scroll down)

 //////////////////////